SuchithSridhar/AdventOfCode2024/README.md

 - Day 18 part 2 is easily optimizable by keeping track of the path and not having to restart from the start each time a memory byte is placed.

+- Day 20 I have a $O(n^2)$ soltuion by just looking at point $A$ in the path to point $B$ later in the path.
+Other people have used a diamond scan around each path point to see if valid cheat.
+There might be a way to preprocess this so that we can do a diamond scan only on the path elements to make this faster.